 Rollins demonstrates his mastery of improvisation around the heads and changes, with witty or ironic quotes, and sparkling exploration around the melody.
 The result is an eagle soaring over the landscape of Coleman Hawkins and Charlie Parker.
 All these Rollins records are essential, and Newk’s Time is no different.

 The label is only one aspect of authenticity.
 The re-use of original plates (mother/stamper) is more relevant to audiophiles, who are getting original sound quality without original labels.
-Here the collectors divide according to their aspirations, 1st pressing fundamentalist, or van Gelder engineering enthusiast.
+Here the collectors divide according to their aspirations, 1st pressing fundamentalist, or Van Gelder engineering enthusiast.

 Selection 2: Tune Up (Miles Davis) Liberty stereo

 Curiosity prompted me to add the Liberty stereo to my collection and we know what curiosity does to cats.
-A stereo master tape exists according to Fred Cohen.
-May be it does.
-May be this from it.

 Saxophone, piano and drums on top of each other in the left channel, bass on the right.
 (Charitably, Rollins may be left of centre, as DGmono has opined, but the rhythm section is definitely out on the limbs) On full stereo rig with speakers 10 feet apart (not just a pair of PC speakers) I found it a complete car crash, cats in a sack.
 If you were to judge the album by the first track you would be forgiven for taking an axe to it.